shawes/ang-moh-in-the-east/_posts/2022-02-21-jalan-tua-kong-soup.md

 layout: post
 title: Salted vegetable and duck soup
 hawker: Peking roasted chicken rice
 categories:
 - siglap
 - kopitiam
 image: assets/images/jalan-tua-kong-soup-1.jpg
 featured: true
 hidden: true
 rating: 4.5
 author: steve
+date: 2022-02-21 15:08 +0800
 ---
 I've been to this stall many times for their [roast chicken]({% post_url 2021-04-28-jalan-tua-kong-chicken-noodle %}), but I have never ventured into the right side of their menu, the herbal soups.
 Today was a surprisingly cool day by Singapore standards, 25 degrees, a soup kind of day.

 ![Porcelain soup bowl](/assets/images/jalan-tua-kong-soup-3.jpg "Porcelain soup bowl")

-I have never had salted vegetable and duck soup before, nevertheless I thought I knew what to expect by the descriptive title.
+I've never tried salted vegetable and duck soup before, nevertheless I thought I knew what to expect by the descriptive title of the dish.
+The soup seems like one of those dishes that would be served up more at home than sold at a hawker stall.
 The soup arrived in this cool old school style porcelain bowl.
 Just the sort of thing that I like (tableware, glassware, and cutlery are important to me).
+So visually, the dish was already a winner.

 ![Duck in the salted vegetable soup](/assets/images/jalan-tua-kong-soup-2.jpg "Duck in the salted vegetable soup")

-First of all, The soup is delicious.
-While the soup is more sour than salty, there is a refreshing underlying saltiness from the mustard greens to it that makes you keep going back for more.
-The tomato provides a residual sweetness to the dish as well, which balanced out the chinese herbal flavours.
-Two large portions of duck were inside, the duck must have been soaked in the soup and had absorbed all the flavours.
-For what appeared to be a small dish it was remarkably filling.
+First of all, the broth is delicious.
+While the dominate taste of the soup is sour, there is a refreshing underlying saltiness from the mustard greens to it that makes you keep going back for more.
+The tomato provides a residual sweetness to the dish as well that balanced out the chinese herbal flavours.
+Two large portions of duck were inside the soup, the duck must have been soaked in the soup judging by how flavoursome the meat was.
+For what visually appeared to be a small dish it was remarkably filling.

 This soup really feels like a tonic for the soul.